entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-388. Discrete division of the ethmoid and more posterior braincase at the level of the optic tract canal : absent (0), present (1).
+388. Discrete division of the ethmoid and more posterior braincase at the level of the optic tract canal: absent (0), present (1).
 > Lu *et al.* (2016), character XX; Clement et al. (2018), character XX.

 > - Character XX in 'early gnathostome phylogeny dataset'.